Xilinx/Vitis-Tutorials/AI_Engine_Development/Feature_Tutorials/12-axis-traffic-generator/README.md

 ## *Environment*: Setting Up Your Target Platform Environment
 When the elements of the Vitis software platform are installed, update the target platform environment script.

-Create a script file named `env_setup_2021.sh` in your favourite text editor.
+Create a script file named `env_setup_2021.sh` in your favorite text editor.
 Replace the placeholders with the appropriate paths:

 ```bash
 export DSPLIB_ROOT=<YOUR-DSPLIB-DIRECTORY>